eclipse-ee4j/starter/README.md

 To create a specification example you need to do three things:

 - Create the templates that will serve as base for the example.
-We use thymeleaf to process the templates
+We use thymeleaf to process the templates.
 - Create a specification handler
 - Add the new specification handler to StarterService